 The Commonwealth is continuing to work with the Tasmanian Government and other stakeholders on the implementation of the Package to maximise benefits across the Tasmanian health system.

-Commission on Delivery of Health Services in TasmaniaOn 13 September 2012, Minister Plibersek also announced the establishment of the Commission on the Delivery of Health Services in Tasmania.
+Commission on Delivery of Health Services in TasmaniaOn 13 September 2012, Minister Plibersek also announced the establishment of the Commission on Delivery of Health Services in Tasmania.
 For the full media release please visit Agreement signed for extra elective surgery in Tasmania.

 The Commission has an important advisory and oversight role on the implementation of the Package.
 It is pursuing system-wide improvements to ensure that real and sustained reform to Tasmania’s health system is achieved.